rustgd/collision-rs/CONTRIBUTING.md

 4. All of the following commands completed without errors.
    * `cargo build`
    * `cargo test --all`
-5. You have granted non-exclusive right to your source code under both the [Apache License 2.0][la]
+5. You have granted non-exclusive right to your source code under the [Apache License 2.0][la]

 [la]: LICENSE
 [st]: tests/frustum.rs